oat431/Personal_Minecraft_server/README.md

 3. clone this repo

-4. change the directory to the repo and run the command "java -jar paper.jar --nogui."
+4. change the directory to the repo and run the command "java -jar tuinity.jar --nogui."

 5. give public IPv4 to your friend